 The TESL Certificate is offered through The Summer Institute of TESL, a ministry of Kingswood University.
-There are two requirements for the Basic Certificate in TESL.

-Firstly, students must complete successfully 100 classroom hours of instruction.
+To successfully complete the Basic Certificate in TESL, students must complete satisfactorily the 100 classroom hours of instruction.
 Students may take this six credit hour course (GE 300) for university credit.
 Depending on the program of study, these hours may fulfill elective or other course requirements.
+An optional 20-hour practicum in a multi-cultural setting is also offered.